Accessibility Statement

 Images

 Multimedia is also missing tags and so cannot be accessed by screen readers.
-We plan to add test alternatives by 31 December 2020 but are aware that limitations on the software could mean this remains inaccessible to some people.
+We plan to add text alternatives by 29 February 2024 but are aware that limitations on the software could mean this remains inaccessible to some people.

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 However we plan to update pdf documents (within the capabilities of the software which the website is built on) that were published after 23 September 2018 to make them more accessible.
-We will aim to do this by 31 December 2020.
+The Trust will endeavour to complete this by 29 February 2024 but due to the limitations and fragility of the website and the volume of documents to update, it may not be possible to complete this work by the date listed.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 We plan to either fix these or replace them with accessible HTML pages as part of our plan to replace the website with a new site.